raas-dev/configent/README.md

 (Flatpak on Linux distros) or `bin/install_apps_cask` (Homebrew Cask on macOS).

 To use GUI apps on Linux distros, you have to install Xorg, display manager and window manager of your choice.
-See the distro's own instructions for that.
+See your distro's own instructions for that.

 ## 🔋's included